Dorohedoro: Manga

-Dorohedoro, written and illustrated by Q Hayashida, began in the first ever issue of Shogakukan's seinen manga magazine Spirits Zōkan Ikki (re-branded as Monthly Ikki in 2003), released on November 30, 2000.
+Written and illustrated by Q Hayashida, Dorohedoro started in the debut issue of Shogakukan's seinen manga magazine Spirits Zōkan Ikki (re-branded as Monthly Ikki in 2003), released on November 30, 2000.
 Monthly Ikki ceased publication on September 25, 2014, and the series was transferred to the magazine's replacement, Hibana, starting on March 6, 2015.
 Hibana ceased publication after a two-year run on August 7, 2017, and Dorohedoro was transferred to Shogakukan's shōnen manga magazine Monthly Shōnen Sunday on November 10 of the same year.
 The manga finished after 18 years of publication on September 12, 2018, with its 167th chapter.
 Shogakukan collected its chapters in 23 tankōbon volumes, released from January 30, 2002, to November 12, 2018.
-A 14-page special chapter was published 17 months after the series' finale in Monthly Shōnen Sunday on February 12, 2020.
+A 14-page special one-shot chapter was published 17 months after the series' finale in Monthly Shōnen Sunday on February 12, 2020.
+Another one-shot chapter was published in Monthly Shōnen Sunday on April 11, 2026.

 In North America, Viz Media began distributing the manga digitally in 2009 when it launched its SigIKKI site, the former online English version of Monthly Ikki.
 Its 23 volumes were released in print from March 16, 2010, to September 17, 2019.
 The manga was translated by the localization company AltJapan.

 Anime

 An anime television series adaptation was announced by Shogakukan's Monthly Shōnen Sunday in November 2018.
 The series was produced by MAPPA and directed by Yuichiro Hayashi, with series composition by Hiroshi Seko, character designs by Tomohiro Kishi, and music composed by R.O.N of (K)NoW_NAME.
-It ran for 12 episodes from January 12 to March 29, 2020, on Tokyo MX.
-A series of six 5-minute-long original video animation (OVA) episodes was bundled with the series' second Blu-ray release on June 17, 2020.
+It ran for 12 episodes from January 13 to March 30, 2020, on Tokyo MX.
+(Note: Tokyo MX listed the series premiere on January 12 at 24:00, effectively January 13 at midnight JST) A series of six 5-minute-long original video animation (OVA) episodes was bundled with the series' second Blu-ray release on June 17, 2020.

+A sequel streaming series was announced on January 9, 2024.
+The sequel was later revealed to be a second season, which was originally scheduled for 2025, but was later delayed.
+It streamed for 11 episodes from April 1 to May 27, 2026.

+Following the finale of the second season, a third season was announced.

 Dorohedoro was released outside of Japan on Netflix on May 28, 2020.
 The six short episodes were also made available on Netflix on October 15, 2020, as one long singular episode, labeled as episode 13.

-A sequel streaming series was announced on January 9, 2024.
-The sequel was later revealed to be a second season, which was originally scheduled for 2025, but was later delayed.
-It is set to premiere in Q2 2026.
+Crunchyroll added the first season to its catalog in March 2026 and also streamed the second season.
+Medialink has licensed the second season.